Return to the Newsroom

 • For individuals interested in investing in UK small businesses, tax relief is offered by The Enterprise Investment Scheme and the Venture Capital Trusts

-• For companies investing in research and development in the UK, there are generous incentives, such as the R&D Expenditure Tax Credit.
+• For companies doing business in the United Kingdom and investing in research and development in the UK, there are generous incentives, such as the R&D Expenditure Tax Credit.
 This is intended to promote fast-growing, innovative services and products.

 Company formation

-In the United Kingdom, the most common legal form of business is a private company limited by shares (or LTD in short).
+The most common legal form for doing business in the United Kingdom is a private company limited by shares (or LTD in short).

 The incorporation time for such a legal form of business usually takes up 3-5 hours, counted from when the necessary documentation is signed.